It Comes at Night: Plot

 One day, Travis's dog Stanley begins barking aggressively at an unseen presence and chases it into the woods.
-Travis follows the dog into the woods before Stanley's barking suddenly ceases.
-Travis insists to Paul and Will he heard something in the woods.
-They return home after Paul assures Travis that Stanley knows the woods and will find his way home.
-That night, Will seemingly contradicts a story he told Paul earlier about his and Kim's activities prior to finding the abandoned house.
-Paul's response suggests an increasing distrust of Will.
+Travis, who had followed Stanley, insists he heard something in the woods.
+That night, Will seemingly contradicts a story he told Paul earlier, resulting in Paul's increasing distrust of Will.

 That evening, Travis discovers Andrew sleeping on the floor of Bud's old room suffering from a nightmare.
-Travis leads him back to his parents' room before hearing a sound from downstairs.
-Travis finds the front door of the house is slightly open, and he hears noises.
-He wakes the others.
-They investigate, finding a bleeding and gravely-sick Stanley on the floor.
+He also finds the front door of the house open.
+The families investigate, finding a bleeding and gravely sick Stanley on the floor.
 They kill and burn the dog.
-After Travis reveals the door was open before he came downstairs, Sarah suggests sleepwalking Andrew opened the door.
-Kim argues the possibility as tensions rise.
-Paul suspects Andrew is infected, and decides they should quarantine in their separate rooms for a couple of days so they can calm down and ensure no one is sick.
+After Travis reveals the door was open, Sarah suggests sleepwalking Andrew opened the door, causing more distrust.
+Paul suspects Andrew is infected, and decides they should quarantine in their separate rooms to ensure no one is sick.
 That evening, Travis is awakened by a nightmare about his grandfather.

 The next morning, Travis overhears Andrew crying constantly.
-A distraught Kim tells Will they need to leave.
-Travis informs his parents Andrew might be infected, and, as such, he too may be infected.
+Kim tells Will they need to leave.
+Travis informs his parents that he too may be infected.
 Paul and Sarah don protective masks and gloves, and take weapons to confront Kim and Will.
-After Paul asks to be let in to see if Andrew is sick, Will draws a gun and takes Paul captive.
-Will insists his family is healthy, repeatedly tells Andrew to keep his eyes shut and orders Paul to remove the mask.
-Will demands Paul give him "...a fair share..." of food and water so they can leave.
+Will draws a gun and takes Paul captive.
+He insists his family is healthy, repeatedly tells Andrew to keep his eyes shut and orders Paul to remove the mask.
+Will demands Paul give him "a fair share" of food and water so they can leave.
 Sarah and Paul overwhelm Will, and force him and his family outside.
-Will attacks Paul, and tries to beat him to death until Sarah shoots Will in the back.
-He dies from his wound.
+Will tries to beat Paul to death until Sarah shoots Will, killing him.
 Kim flees into the woods with Andrew.
-Paul fires at them, killing Andrew, and then fires again to kill Kim.
+Paul fires at them, killing Andrew, then Kim.

 Later, Travis awakens in bed, visibly sick.
 His mother comforts him as he dies.
 Paul and Sarah, now visibly infected, sit at the dinner table in silence.
 They share a shattered, devastated look.